cjtapper/cjtapper.github.io/content/pages/index.md

 save_as: index.html

 I’m a software engineer specialising in Python, Django, and React.
-I live in Canberra, Australia with my wife and dog, Finn.
+I live in Canberra, Australia with my wife and dog.

-By day, I'm co-founder & software consultant at [O(1)](https://0of1.com).
+By day, I'm a Senior Software Engineer at [Zepto Payments](https://www.zepto.com.au).
-We provide product & technical guidance and engineering resources to early stage startups to help bring their ideas to fruition.

-Outside of work, I’m interested in cooking, coffee, travelling, reading sci-fi & fantasy, and sustainability/self-sufficiency.
+Outside of work, I’m interested in cooking, coffee, reading sci-fi & fantasy, and spending time outdoors.

 If you’d like to work with me, or just want to say hi, shoot me an email here: [mail@cjtapper.com](mailto:mail@cjtapper.com)